program-repair/program-repair.github.io/.github/ISSUE_TEMPLATE/publication.md

 ---
 name: Publication
-about: Add a new program repair publication to the bibliography section
+about: Add a new program repair publication to the bibliography section.
+To get the publication DBLP key, find the publication on dblp.org, and hover mouse over "export record"
 title: ''
 labels: ''
 assignees: ''